sanniruo/locuszoomplot/README.md

 ### pptional arguments:

 ```
+  -h, --help
-  -h, --help            show this help message and exit
+    Show this help message and exit

   --Nrows=NROWS
     Number of rows for genes.
 Optional.
 Default is 4.

   --PlotTitle=PLOTTITLE